cs50nestm/programs/old-friends-fahrenheit/README.md

 There’s a catch, though.

-Just because the user types a real number at the prompt, that doesn’t mean their input will be automatically stored in a float.
-Actually, it will be stored as a string that just so happens to look like an float; after all, remember the data type of argv?
-It’s an array where each element is a string!
-And so you’ll need to convert that string to an actual float.
-As luck would have it, a function, atof, exists for exactly that purpose!
+Just because the user types a real number at the prompt, that doesn’t mean their input will be automatically stored in a `float`.
+Actually, it will be stored as a string that just so happens to look like an float; after all, remember the data type of `argv`?
+It’s an array where each element is a `string`!
+And so you’ll need to convert that `string` to an actual float.
+As luck would have it, a function, `atof`, exists for exactly that purpose!
 Here’s how you might use it:

 ```c
 float celsius = atof(argv[1]);
 ```

-Notice, this time, we’ve declared celsius as an actual float so that you can do some arithmetic with it.
+Notice, this time, we’ve declared `celsius` as an actual `float` so that you can do some arithmetic with it.
 Incidentally, you can assume that the user will only type real numbers at the command line.

-Because atof is declared in stdlib.h, you’ll want to #include that header file atop your own code.
-And, as with hello.c earlier, you’ll want to make sure the user provides exactly the correct number of command-line arguments to your program before doing any calculations, returning 1 should they fail to.
+Because `atof` is declared in `stdlib.h`, you’ll want to `#include` that header file atop your own code.
+And, as with `hello.c` earlier, you’ll want to make sure the user provides exactly the correct number of command-line arguments to your program before doing any calculations, returning 1 should they fail to.

 Here is Doug's short video on command-line arguments again in case you missed it in Old Friends: Hello!